 One of the questions we are frequently asked by the mobile device users we manage is whether public wifi is safe, and how to use it securely.
-One of the biggest challenges facing IT organizations and managed service providers like Tolar is protecting mobile devices that have access to company data.
+In fact, one of the biggest challenges facing IT organizations and managed service providers like Tolar is protecting mobile devices that have access to company data.
 Unfortunately, one common practice that can make this more difficult is when mobile users connect to public wifi without knowing whether their data is secure.

 Many public wifi users access their work email or other business-related data via these networks.
 So how can you protect yourself and your business when using free wifi or a hotspot?
 Here’s what you need to know.